turingschool/career-development-curriculum/module_two/flower_exercise.md

 [Slides for this session](https://docs.google.com/presentation/d/1ZxwdADE5YeyRl_mHAfcQW25QgLSALHo_iKu7eRLLfgg/edit?usp=sharing)

+### Facilitator Instructions
+There are facilitator notes throughout this markdown to divide up responsibilities in the session, assuming there are 2 instructors (1 BE and 1 FE) in the session.
+Please read through this markdown ahead of the session, decide who is going to be Facilitator #1 and who will be Facilitator #2, and let Allison know if you have any questions.

 Session Structure: 90 mins

+**Facilitator #1:** Go over the agenda listed below for the session (Slide #2)

 * Opening: why is this important?
 (5 mins)
+	* Turn & Talk
+	* Objectives & Optional Deliverable
 * Overview of Petals & Worksheets: How to do this inventory (20 mins)
 	* Demo
 * Choose Your Own Adventure: Work Time (30 mins)